Decision problems on geometric tilings: Definitions and settings

 \subsection{Computability}

-A decision problem $A : \NN\subseteq \{0,1\}$ is said to be \emph{computable} when there exists a Turing machine $M$ that halts on all inputs $x\in \NN$, and which outputs $1$ iff $A(x) = 1$.
-The canonical undecidable problem is the \emph{halting problem}, denoted \haltingprob: given (the number corresponding to) a Turing machine as an input, does it halt on an empty input tape?
+A decision problem $A: \NN\subseteq \{0,1\}$ is said to be \emph{computable} when there exists a Turing machine $M$ that halts on all inputs $x\in \NN$, and which outputs $1$ iff $A(x) = 1$.
+The canonical undecidable problem is the \emph{halting problem}, denoted \haltingprob: given (the number corresponding\footnote{Using the usual enumeration of Turing machines.} to) a Turing machine as an input, does it halt on an empty input tape?

-The halting problem is \emph{recursively enumerable}: there is a Turing machine which never halts and outputs every input that map to $1$ (in this case, every Turing machine that halts).
-Moreover, it is complete for the class of recursively enumerable problems under \emph{many-one reduction}, defined as follows: we say that $A \manyinf B$ if there exists a total computable function $f$ such that $B(x) = 1 \Leftrightarrow A(x) = 1$.
+The halting problem is \emph{recursively enumerable}: there is a Turing machine which never halts and outputs every input that maps to $1$ (in this case, every Turing machine that halts).
+Moreover, it is complete for the class of recursively enumerable problems under \emph{many-one reduction}, defined as follows: we say that $A \manyinf B$ if there exists a total computable function $f$ such that $B(f(x)) = 1 \Leftrightarrow A(x) = 1$.
 The completeness of the halting problem means that for any recursively enumerable problem $A$, $A\manyinf \haltingprob$.

 We denote the class of r.e. and co-r.e problems as $\sizu$ and $\pizu$, respectively, since they are the first levels of the arithmetical hierarchy.
 This means that \haltingprob is $\sizu$-complete and its complement $\overline{\haltingprob}$ is $\pizu$-complete.